Back to School Sale: $100 OFF Sitewide Shop now

 While it is sometimes normal to lose a few strands of hair, around 50-100 , daily, it becomes a problem when the number of strands lost daily runs into thousands, and the frequency becomes incessant.
 Hair loss can take a huge toll on some women’s mental health and self-esteem; hence, many women have resorted to different means to stop the premature falling of their hair.

-Being a major health issue affecting many women in the world, we will look at what hair loss entails, the cause, prevention, and ways you can grow and maintain healthy hair.
+Hair loss is a major health issue affecting many women worldwide.
+We will look at what hair loss entails, its cause, prevention, and ways you can grow and maintain healthy hair.
 So, if you notice your hair has been thinning or a troubling number of hair strands on your comb every time you brush your hair, or there is probably a hair monster in your washroom you apply after every shower, read on to find out all you should know about hair loss.

 What is Hair Loss?